ccocchi/capistrano-unicorn-rails/README.md

 Require `capistrano/unicorn` inside your `Capfile` to load all tasks.

-By default, no task are automatically added since Capistrano will remove the default `deploy:restart` its version 3.1.
+By default, no task are automatically added since Capistrano will remove the default `deploy:restart` in its version 3.1.
 You'll need to invoke directly the task inside your `config/deploy.rb`

 ```ruby